Challenge level: 5 out of 5

 Reaching dizzy heights with stunning mountain vistas, we’re accompanied all the way by our wonderful ground handler, Dawa, who grew up in the Himalayas and knows the mountains like the back of his hand.
 Not only will you trek higher than most people will ever get a chance to do, you’ll also get an amazing insight into the beautiful local culture of the Sherpas and their yaks.

-Want all this info in one beautiful doc?
+Get all this info in one beautiful doc

-After an overnight flight from London Heathrow to Kathmandu, via New Delhi, we catch a transfer from Kathmandu airport to the Hotel Tibet International.
+After an overnight flight from London Heathrow to Kathmandu, via New Delhi, we catch a transfer from Kathmandu airport to our hotel in the city.
 Here, we meet our lovely challenge leader for a pre-trek briefing.
 He’ll discuss the trekking program and co-ordinate any last-minute arrangements and of course, you’ll have the opportunity to ask any questions you may have about the challenge ahead.
 This evening, we have a wonderful welcome dinner at one of Kathmandu's fine restaurants.

 Early in the morning, we leave Kathmandu and catch an approx. forty-minute flight to Lukla, a mountain town sitting very close to Everest.
 The flight itself is awe-inspiring, as we fly parallel to the Himalayan giants bordering Nepal and Tibet.
 We touch down at the airstrip built by Sir Edmund Hillary and the Sherpas in the mid-sixties.
 Now at 2,600m, we have a chance to acclimatise and get used to the high altitude, while exploring the quite literally breath-taking town.
 We also have the special opportunity to visit the ‘Classrooms in the Sky Project’.
 This wonderful charity school was set up by Dawa, our challenge leader, and is dedicated to improving the educational opportunities in this remote mountain region of Nepal, so that children can explore and develop their potential.
 In the afternoon, we start our challenge with an easy walk and descend on a wide trail towards the Dudh Kosi, the highest river in eastern Nepal, which flows between two towering cliffs.
 We join the main trail just above the village of Chaurikharka (2,731m) and follow it to Namche Bazaar, the bustling capital of the Khumbu region.
 Continuing on, we pass through the small village of Ghat (2,550m) and cross the Dudh Kosi river again to our accommodation in the beautiful village of Phakding.